thoughtspot/thoughtspot.github.io/_admin/data-modeling/set-format-pattern-numbers.md

 ## Date formats

-**Format Pattern** (UI)/ **Format Pattern** (model file) formats for how dates are displayed in tables and charts.
+The **Format Pattern** option in the UI or in the model file allows you to specify how ThoughtSpot should display dates in tables and charts.
 For example, you can display dates in a standard European or US format based on the data modeling setting **Format Pattern**.
 These are some examples of formats you can use:

 {% include content/data-modeling-strings.md %}

-To change the date format used to display a column's values [for a single table]({{ site.baseurl }}/admin/data-modeling/model-data-in-UI.html) or, by editing the data model, for [the entire ThoughtSpot instance]({{ site.baseurl }}/admin/data-modeling/edit-model-file.html).
+You can change the date format used to display a column's values [for a single table or Worksheet]({{ site.baseurl }}/admin/data-modeling/model-data-in-UI.html) or, by editing the data model, for [the entire ThoughtSpot instance]({{ site.baseurl }}/admin/data-modeling/edit-model-file.html).
+To edit the data model file, you must have administrative privileges.
+To change the date format, follow these steps:

-1. Decide if the change is for a table or the entire instance.
+1. Decide if the change is for a specific table or Worksheet, or for the entire instance.

 2. Find the **Format Pattern** for the column.

-   This is either a column in a single table or a column in the data modeling file.
+   This is either a column in a single table or Worksheet or a column in the data modeling file.

 3. In the column, enter the format you want to use.

 4. Save your changes.

    If you are using a data-modeling file you must upload the new file to your installation.

+{% include note.html content="You can see this custom date formatting when you use the <code>date detailed</code> keyword.
+Other date buckets, such as <code>monthly</code> or <code>weekly</code>, use the standard format.
+For daily dates, ThoughtSpot uses each user's locale to determine whether to display <code>mm/dd/yyyy</code> or <code>dd/mm/yyyy</code>." %}

 ## Set currency type